koibots8230/Programming-Conventions/README.md

 ## Why Conventions?

 Having conventions allows us to make clean, uniform code that integrates seamlessly, even if 5 different people made different parts.
-It also allows for people to become familiar with the code quicker and easier, as everything is nice and consistent.
-It also helps to reduce errors created by differing programming styles.
+It also allows for people to become familiar with the code quicker and easier, as everything is nice and consistent, along with helping to reduce errors created by differing programming styles.

 ## Disclaimer